jakewmeyer/Ruby-Scripts/README.md

 ```bash
 ruby stocks.rb
 ```
-All the programs below are fully functional, with live, free, api keys.
+NOTE: All the programs below are fully functional, with live, free, api keys.
 Don't abuse this gift.
 ## Gems Used
 * [Rest-Client](https://rubygems.org/gems/rest-client) - Client for making HTTP requests in ruby